KislakCenter/digital-beehive/_alpha5/alpha_1056.md

 label: Wood
 location: "<a href='/digital-beehive/toc/toc2_056/'>Full Page</a>"
 issue: The point of reference for "Timber" is not entirely clear, as there is no alphabetical entry for this term.
-The Octavo Index indicates that 798 [Timber] The point of reference for "Timber" is not entirely clear, as there is no alphabetical entry for this term.
-  The Octavo Index indicates that 798 might the first relevant entry in the numerical section of the Alvearium, but it appears on a missing page, but the page on which it would appear is missing from the manuscript.
+The Octavo Index indicates that 798 [Timber] might the first relevant entry in the numerical section of the Alvearium, but the page on which it would appear is missing from the manuscript.
 also_in_entry:
 order: '116'